 - Other medications used for pain are based on anecdotal evidence and limited clinical studies but have been found useful.
 Corticosteroids, muscle relaxants, and topical analgesics such as lidocaine fall in this category.

-re are many treatment options for older adults suffering from chronic pain.
+There are many treatment options for older adults suffering from chronic pain.
 And there are lifestyle factors that can also mitigate its effects.
 The most important is to stay active – mentally and physically – to the maximum extent possible.
-It may seem contradictory but studies have shown that activity shifts the patient’s focus away from the pain and makes it more bearable.
-Another important factor is communication between patient and family, caregivers and the medical team.
-Keeping relationships open and talking honestly about pain helps avoid misunderstandings and prevents the patient from feeling isolated and alone in dealing with the challenge of chronic pain.
+It may seem contradictory but studies have shown that activity shifts the elder’s focus away from the pain and makes it more bearable.
+Another important factor is communication between elder and family, caregivers and the medical team.
+Keeping relationships open and talking honestly about pain helps avoid misunderstandings and prevents the elder from feeling isolated and alone in dealing with the challenge of chronic pain.